 In September of 2016, my daughter Monet and I began a journey that would change everything.
-We both felt a powerful calling to stand beside our Native brothers and sisters to protect their water from the Dakota Access Pipeline on the Standing Rock reservation.
+We both felt a powerful calling to stand beside our Native brothers and sisters to protect the water from the Dakota Access Pipeline on the Standing Rock reservation.
 With 9 of our friends, we made our way to the Cannon Ball river with the intention of staying a few weeks, dropping off donations, cooking and doing whatever we could to share love.
 After 3 days on the prairie Monet and I laid in our tent listening to the drums...we both started to cry.
 Monet told me she didn't want to go back to Charleston with the caravan.
-With everything in me I agreed, we were home.
+With everything in me I agreed, in this moment we were home.

 Six months later, on February 22nd, we found ourselves reluctantly packing up the camp we built, forced to leave our home, Camp Sigangu, Rose Bud Camp on the Cannon Ball River.
 What we experienced shaped a new vision for our future.
 Everything changed.